jscheiny/safe-units/docs/defining-quantities.md

 # Defining Quantities

 We define a **quantity** as the type of a measurement.
-This includes things like length, time, force, velocity, and pressure.
-Safe Units contains many built in quantities so we can write typesafe code simply:
+Length, time, force, velocity, and pressure are all examples of quantities.
+Safe Units contains many built in quantities so we can write unit safe code easily:

 ```ts
 import { Acceleration, Time, Velocity } from "safe-units";